canlab/Paradigms_Public/Ashar_2016_CompassionMeditation/README.md

 In most cases, the name of the audio and photograph files are identical or very similar.
 There are some exceptions to this.
 The exact mapping is provided in EPrimeScripts/imageListFMRI*.txt

+To run the EPrime scripts, first move the Audio.Biographies/ and photos/ directories to be under (i.e. subdirectories) of the EPrimeScripts directory

 Contact Yoni Ashar at yoniashar@gmail.com with any questions.